department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 1. If the tool says that they're eligible, what do they say they would **do next**?

-    - Apply for VA disability, apply for VA health care, or do nothing (if they believe they're not eligible)
+    - Apply for VA disability, apply for VA health care, or do nothing (if they believe they're not eligible for benefits)

 ## Methodology
-We conducted **remote usability testing** over Zoom on October 2-6, 2023 to get feedback from research participants using a prototype that presents the questions and results screens in the PACT Act Wizard.
-The prototype was not a high-fidelity design prototype but instead an **online survey (in Survey Monkey) that presented questions** and branches appropriately to subsequent questions and relevant results screens.
+We conducted **remote usability testing** over Zoom on October 2-6, 2023 to get feedback from research participants using a prototype that presented the questions and results pages in the PACT Act Wizard.
+The prototype was not a high-fidelity design prototype but instead an **online survey (in Survey Monkey) that presented questions** and branched appropriately to subsequent questions and relevant results pages.
 In this way, we **tested the *content* of the PACT Act Wizard**—the text and flow of the questions and the logical branching—but *not* the UI design.

-Perigean recruited the participants.

-**We talked to 9 Veterans**, one of whom was also a Veteran's family member (spouse).
+Perigean recruited the participants. **We talked to 9 Veterans**, one of whom was also a Veteran's family member (spouse).
--  *Most (8 of 9) had NOT applied for VA benefits under the PACT Act*.
+-  **Most (8 of 9) had NOT applied for VA benefits under the PACT Act**.
 The one who did had applied just the week before through the American Legion.
-- 4 served in *1989 or earlier*, 2 served in *1990 or later*, and 3 served *during both* periods of time.
+- 4 served *1989 or earlier*, 2 served *1990 or later*, and 3 served *during both* periods of time.
-- *Most (8 of 9) used a computer* during the session; only 1 used a smartphone.
+- **Most (8 of 9) used a computer** during the session; only 1 used a smartphone.

 For more details, see [Who we talked to](#who-we-talked-to).

-In the wizard, participants were first **asked when they served, and their answer determined which questions were presented** next.
-Then based on their answers to the questions, a results screen was shown.
+In the wizard, participants were first **asked when they served, and their answer determined which questions were presented**.
+Then based on their answers to the questions, a results page was shown.
 Below is a high-level summary of the interaction flow (more details can be found in the Wizard branching logic flow in the [Appendix](#appendix)).
 - Ask service years question
   - If served *1990 or later*, ask Burn pit questions
   - If served *1989 or earlier*, ask Agent Orange, Radiation, and Camp Lejeune questions
   - If served *during both time periods*, ask ALL of the above questions
+- If answer "yes" to a Burn pit question, skip the rest of the Burn pit questions.
+Similarily, if answer "yes" to an Agent Orange question, skip the other Agent Orange questions.
-- Based on responses to the above questions, show one of the following results screens:
+- Based on responses to the above questions, show one of the following results pages:
   - *VA benefit eligibility* (can't tell if you're eligible)
   - *Camp Lejeune* (may be eligible but not under PACT Act)
   - *You may be eligible* (may be eligible under PACT Act)

-Any participants who didn't see the *You may be eligible* results screen were then shown it, even though it didn't apply to their situation (which was explained by the moderator).
+Any participants whose responses didn't yield the *You may be eligible* results page were shown it afterwards, even though it didn't apply to their situation (which was explained by the moderator).

 ## Hypotheses and Conclusions